Fouzia Saeed: Media

 Saeed has been associated with electronic media since 1977 when she was among the first female television news announcers on Pakistan Television Corporation (PTV) from Peshawar.
 She was a college student at the time.
 After completing her studies in the US, when she returned to Pakistan in 1987, she started her engagement with PTV again.
 This was through conducting programs for PTV and later with other television channels from time to time.

 She hosted four different television series of talk shows on social and cultural issues: Hum Qadam, Bholi hui hun dastan, New Horizons and Rishtay (about 50 programs in total).
 In addition, she has hosted numerous live transmissions and special programs onvarious occasions.

 She continues to appear on PTV and other channels as a commentator on political and social issues.

 In October 2009, her last television program began on anti-Talibanization called Ye Kon Log Hen?
 (Who Are These People?).
 The program ran for three months.
 This program was a part of her larger agenda addressing the ways terrorists establish themselves in fragile communities.
 She organised a large gathering of citizens at the National Library on 23 June 2009 to map out a strategy for countering talibanisation in Pakistan.
 In 2010, she galvanized citizen support for a constitutional amendment formalizing local government as a third tier of the state administration as a part of her counter narrative agenda.
 She continues to broaden her counter narrative through her work at Lok Virsa.

+She also produced documentaries about musicians of Pakistan during her tenure as DG PNCA.